broadinstitute/cromwell/docs/RuntimeAttributes.md

 ```

 Then, these values for `docker` and `zones` will be used for any task that does not explicitly override them in the WDL file.
 In return, the effective runtime for `task first` is:

 ```
 {
     "docker": "ubuntu:latest",
     "zones": "us-central1-c us-central1-b"
   }
 ```

 And the effective runtime for `task second` is:

 ```
 {
     "docker": "my_docker_image",
     "zones": "us-central1-c us-central1-b"
   }
 ```

-Note how for `task second`:
-*The WDL value for `docker` is used instead of the default provided in the workflow options.*
+Note how for `task second` the WDL value for `docker` is used instead of the default provided in the workflow options.

 ## `continueOnReturnCode`